 The following items can be purchased with an EBT card:

 The following items cannot be purchased with an EBT card:

 - Food items intended for immediate consumption at the market, such as coffee or prepared hot foods.

 - Non-food items, such as crafts, clothes, or flowers.

 - Produce that is intended for ornamental purposes only, such as gourds or carving pumpkins.

-SNAP/EBT customers can double their purchasing power at participating farmers markets.
-Every $1 of SNAP/EBT benefits spent is matched by $1 in Market Bucks — up to $10 every time a customer visits the market!
+SNAP/EBT customers can triple their purchasing power at participating farmers markets.
+Every $1 of SNAP/EBT benefits spent is matched by $1 in Market Bucks and $1 in Produce Market Bucks — up to $10 every time a customer visits the market!
 Hunger Solutions Minnesota administers the program and has fliers and brochures available on their website.

 Questions or comments?